satishdevops777/Devops/Git.md

 - ✔️ Preferred in teams

 - git merge integrates changes from one branch into another.
 It can result in a fast-forward merge or a three-way merge.
 If the same code is changed in both branches, Git raises a merge conflict which must be resolved manually.
+- No, git pull does not overwrite committed changes.
+If changes are uncommitted, Git may block the pull or cause conflicts.
+Best practice is to commit or stash changes before pulling.
 ---

 ## Remote Repositories